 Get Prepared to Vote

 Not sure what methods are available to vote, what will be on the ballot, or what to vote for?
-Voting shouldn't be a headache, so we've made it easier for you.
-The information below will help you prepare to vote so that you will know everything you need to be an informed voter in the upcoming election.
+Voting shouldn't be a headache, so we've put this information together to make it easier for you.

 - Early Voting: If you are registered to vote in the state of Florida and you are not voting by mail, then you can vote in person at several different locations before Election Day.
-Here in DeLand, Early Voting takes place from 7 am - 7 pm on October 24 through November 5 at the Department of Elections office, located at 125 W. New York Ave. (across from Tony's Pizza in downtown DeLand).
+Here in DeLand, early voting will be announced at a later date, but is located at the Department of Elections office, located at 1750 S. Woodland Blvd. (in the same plaza as the movie theatre and Gator's Dockside restaurant - about 3.5 miles from campus).
 Note that you can only vote early in Volusia County if you are registered to vote here in Volusia County; so, if you are from another county or state, we highly recommend you to sign up to Vote-by-Mail instead.
 Bring a photo ID with a signature (such as a driver's license) in order to vote.

 - Researching the Candidates and Amendments: Many great non-partisan resources exist for you to learn more about the issues in the election.

-- Local newspapers, such as the West Volusia Beacon and the Daytona Beach News-Journal, publish "Voters' Guides" that include major stances and questions/answers of the candidates.
+- Local newspapers, such as the West Volusia Beacon, publish "Voters' Guides" that include major stances and questions/answers of the candidates.

 - Websites, such as I Side With, PolitiFact, Vote Smart, and the League of Women Voters.

-- Forums, such as the President's Debates and the issue-based forums being hosted or watched here at Stetson:
+- Forums, such as the Presidential Debates, Vice Presidential Debate and the issue-based forums being hosted or watched here at Stetson